 In tech, headlines worship funding.

-Take Anthropic’s September 2025 raise, covered in Bloomberg.
-Cognition AI and Figure AI also grabbed press attention for their raises that same month.
+Cognition AI and Figure AI also grabbed press attention for their raises that same month, even though one of these may crash and burn soon.
 And when Meta’s AI image partner, Black Forest Labs, announced it was merely in talks to raise more cash, it even made headlines.

 Maybe that’s just part of riding the wave of trendy new technologies.
 After all, artificial intelligence (AI) is often lauded as “a cognitive revolution” and “the new oil.”
 The moniker that might reflect a core economic truth.
 The AI industry as a whole is booming.
 It’s predicted to quintuple in value over the next 5 years.